 No medium-large breed dogs allowed in Alternate during TPBP play date time slots.
 If a member has both small and large dog (s) – it is incumbent upon such member to either leave the larger dog home during this TPBP play time or bring another adult along to supervise the bigger dog in the Main play area.
 Even though your dog (s) may get along fine with your small dog – or other small dogs in general – our members participating in TPBP have every right to use the Alternate without interference of dogs larger than 25 pounds.

-INSERT PLAY DATE SCHEDULE HERE (need to add to media)
+PLAY CHECK OUR EVENT CALENDAR FOR THE TPBP SCHEDULE (need to add to media)

 Alternate Dog Park – Usage Guideline Revisited